seznam/ima/docs/tutorial/fetching-the-data-from-the-server.md

 ---

-## Fetching the data from the server
+In [last part](/tutorial/adding-some-state.html) of this series we tidied up our HomeView component and split our render method into much smaller and manageable components thanks to react.
+In this part we're going to mock the data fetching from server and learn more about IMA.js object container.

+## Mocking REST API

 We won't go into building a REST API server with an actual database storing the guestbook posts - that is beyond this tutorial and IMA.js.
-To give you the idea of fetching data from the server, we'll create a simpler alternative.
+To give you the idea of fetching data from the server, we'll create a more simple alternative.

 We'll start by creating the `app/assets/static/api` directory and the `app/assets/static/api/posts.json` file with the following content (copied from